ClickCease

 While minimal, there are some differences between OEM and aftermarket windshields.

-For instance, due to copyright laws, it’s impossible for the aftermarket glass to be completely identical to OEM.
+For instance, due to copyright laws, the aftermarket glass can’t be completely identical to OEM.
 Therefore, there must be some differences, which is usually in the thickness of the glass or the color.

-Obviously, aftermarket windshields need to fit properly otherwise they wouldn’t be safe to install, so size dimensions always remain the same, it’s either just the thickness or color that differs.
+Obviously, aftermarket windshields need to fit correctly otherwise, they wouldn’t be safe to install, so size dimensions always remain the same; it’s either just the thickness or color that differs.

-Perhaps the biggest difference between OEM and aftermarket windshields is the price.
+Perhaps the most significant difference between OEM and aftermarket windshields is the price.

 Many insurance companies only provide aftermarket windshield replacements due to the cheaper cost.
-So, unless you are very particular about minor differences, in most instances you should be fine with an aftermarket windshield replacement, which will cost you much less and look almost identical to the original.
+So, unless you are very particular about minor differences, in most instances, you should be OK with an aftermarket windshield replacement, which will cost you much less and look almost identical to the original.

 bottom of page